pudo/banal/README.md

 Rules:

 * Functions are properly typed, library passes `mypy`.
-* Cannot depend on anything but six and the standard library
+* Cannot depend on anything but the standard library

 ## Functions